You give a lot. You hold it together. And somehow you still end up feeling like you're not enough.

 There’s nothing “broken” about you.

-They helped you get through.But what once helped you survive may now be getting in the way of the life and relationships you actually want.
+may now be getting in the way of the life you actually want.

 How I Help

-Therapy with me is about helping you understand these patterns—and actually change them.
+Therapy with me is about helping you understand these

-Not just talking about your life, but learning how to feel different in it.
+Not just talking about your life, but learning how to

-Together, we’ll work to:
+Together we'll work to:

-understand where these patterns come from and why they’ve stuck
+Understand where these patterns come from and why they've stuck

-calm the constant anxiety and overthinking
+Calm the constant anxiety and overthinking

-shift the relationship dynamics that keep repeating
+Shift the relationship dynamics that keep repeating

-build a more secure, grounded sense of self
+Build a more secure, grounded sense of self

-help you feel more confident in your decisions and less stuck in your head
+Help you feel more confident in your decisions and less stuck in your head

-I also integrate EMDR therapy to help process past experiences in a way that talk therapy alone sometimes can’t—so those patterns don’t have to keep running the show.
+I use a trauma-informed, relational approach rooted in nervous system work — and I integrate EMDR therapy to help process past experiences in a way that talk therapy alone sometimes can't reach.
+So those patterns don't have to keep running the show.
+We'll go at a pace that feels supportive and manageable — while still helping you move forward.

 Hi, I’m Addie.